 In Wisconsin, dashboard cameras are legal.
 However, drivers cannot mount a dash camera on the windshield unless they mount it behind the rearview mirror.

 The camera also cannot be mounted within the area cleaned by the normal sweep of the car’s windshield wipers.
-Wisconsin also does not allow anything to be placed between the driver and the windshield, making it ambiguous about where to install a dashcam.
-Once again, mounting the dashcam to the dashboard appears to be the simplest solution.
+Wisconsin also doesn’t allow anything to be placed between the driver and the windshield, making it ambiguous about where to install a device.
+Once again, mounting the camera to the dashboard appears to be the simplest way to ensure the legal placement of your dash cam equipment.

 Wyoming

-Wyoming allows a driver to mount a dashcam on the dashboard but not on the front windshield.
-As long as the dashcam does not obscure the windshield, dashcams are legal.
+Wyoming allows a driver to mount a dash cam on the dashboard but not on the front windshield.
+As long as the dash cam does not obscure the windshield, a Wyoming police officer will take no issue with your device.

-Now that guidance regarding the legal placement of dashcams in your state has been discussed, let’s shift our focus towards explaining how you can find a great dashcam in general.
-If you’ve searched for dashcams before, then you already know that there are plenty of options out there.
+So, are dash cams legal?
+Absolutely.
+And now that you know about legal placement of dash cams in your state, let’s shift our focus toward finding the best dash cam for you in general.
+If you’ve searched for dash cameras before, then you already know that there are plenty of options out there.

 Sign up for a FreightWaves e-newsletter to stay informed of all news and trends impacting supply chain careers and operations.